- Titles, drawn from more than 35 states, provide a one-of-a-kind record of African American history, culture and daily life

 The Washington Bee (Washington, DC)

-The boldest of several DC titles during this period, the Bee’s motto was “Stings for our enemies, honey for our friends.”
-In addition to holding the honor of being the oldest secular newspaper in continuous publication in the country, the Bee was read by African Americans around the world.
+The boldest of several D.C. titles during this period, the Bee’s motto was “Stings for our enemies, honey for our friends.”
+This widely influential paper was read by African Americans around the world.

 • Includes 1,926 issues published between 1882 and 1922